-As technology paves the way for global markets into new and unprecedented times, it presents new opportunities for businesses to tap into new markets, in result, disrupting older markets.
-In the case of the banking and financial services industry, a new player is slowly emerging and unveiling themselves to potentially serving untapped markets.
+As technology paves the way for global markets in these new and unprecedented times, it presents new opportunities for businesses to tap into new markets – in result, disrupting older markets.
+In the case of the banking and financial services industry, new players are slowly emerging and unveiling themselves to potentially serving untapped markets.
 Where some may see them as a threat, others may see them as a potential to serve underserved markets.
-They are otherwise known as ‘Digital Banks’.
-So who and what are digital banks and how will they likely serve the market differently?
+They are otherwise known as “Digital Banks”.
+So, who and what are digital banks and how will they likely serve the market differently?

-Wai Hun kicks off the talk by walking the students through the different ages of industry revolutions (shown in figure 1 below) and how they’ve come to be disrupted over time.
-She explains how there has been a great transcendence from industry 1.0 to industry 3.0, otherwise known as ‘The Digital Revolution’, creating the likes of new digital jobs such as computer engineers, aerospace engineers, bioengineers, and more.
-However, the leap into industry 4.0 has opted for an even greater shift creating a new paradigm into the world of automation, otherwise known as ‘The Smart Era’.
-The smart era has created the likes of everything digital, such as IoT, cloud computing, 3D printing, virtualisation, and ultimately blurring the lines between physical and digital.
-So how will industry 4.0 disrupt the financial industry?
+Wai Hun kicked off the talk by walking the students through the different ages of industry revolutions (shown in figure 1 below) and how they’ve come to be disrupted over time.
+She explains how there has been a great transcendence from Industry 1.0 to Industry 3.0, otherwise known as ‘The Digital Revolution’, creating the likes of new digital jobs such as computer engineers, aerospace engineers, bioengineers, and more.
+However, the leap into Industry 4.0 has opted for an even greater shift, creating a new paradigm in the world of automation, otherwise known as ‘The Smart Era’.
+The smart era has created the likes of everything digital, such as IoT, cloud computing, 3D printing, and virtualisation, ultimately blurring the lines between physical and digital.
+So how will Industry 4.0 disrupt the financial industry?

-Despite many digital banks existing in the west and parts of Europe, they’re fairly a new concept in South East Asia, particularly in Malaysia.
-Natrah mentions how Bank Negara Malaysia (BNM) has recently proposed a digital banking licence framework that aims to drive financial inclusion and deliver quality and responsible usage of financial services into the Malaysian market.
-As of now, BNM seeks to provide 5 licences to potential applicants however, the award of the licences is yet to be determined due to the nation’s priority in curbing the COVID-19 pandemic.
-An insight on ‘digital banking key features and what it would mean for APAC’ talks more in-depth on the licencing framework as well as the potential applicants.
+Despite many digital banks existing in the west and parts of Europe, they’re fairly a new concept in Southeast Asia, particularly in Malaysia.
+Natrah mentioned how Bank Negara Malaysia (BNM) has recently proposed a digital banking licence framework that aims to drive financial inclusion and deliver quality and responsible usage of financial services into the Malaysian market.
+As of now, BNM seeks to provide 5 licences to potential applicants, however, the award of the licences is yet to be determined due to the nation’s priority in curbing the COVID-19 pandemic.
+An insight on “digital banking key features and what it would mean for APAC” talks more in-depth on the licencing framework as well as the potential applicants.

 The opportunities that digital banks will create for the global market is massive.
 Needless to say, the same would also apply to the Malaysian market.
-Wai Hun recaps on how BNM’s digital banking licence aims to serve and support the underserved market in Malaysia, namely startups, small-medium enterprises (SMEs), low-income class groups, and early-income millennials.
+Wai Hun recapped on how BNM’s digital banking licence aims to serve and support the underserved market in Malaysia, namely startups, small and medium-sized enterprises (SMEs), low-income class groups, and early-income millennials.

 At the same time, there lie some risks for digital banks in which they need to probe.
 It can be challenging to differentiate a good customer from a bad customer without knowing their existing credit history.
 Through a customer’s credit history, it would be easier to identify their behaviour patterns in order to process a specific request or service.
 Without understanding these patterns, it would be difficult to evaluate a customer’s creditworthiness.
 Hence, digital banks need to rely heavily on alternative data through third parties.

 Another risk many digital banks face is their dependence on fintech funding.
-Wai Hun highlights how many investors have pulled back their investments into digital bank players due to the pandemic and the declining economic condition (shown in figure 4 below).
-Investors today are facing difficulty seeing digital banks making any profit in the foreseeable future.
-For traditional banks, they generally make profits off bill payments, interests from personal loans and home mortgages.
-For digital banks, they rely on commissions and interests made from consumer lifestyle activities such as shopping, eating out, travelling and more, which are being suppressed at the moment due to the pandemic lockdowns on a global scale.
+Wai Hun highlighted on how many investors have pulled back their investments in digital bank players, due to the pandemic and the declining economic condition (shown in figure 4 below).
+Investors today are facing the difficulty of seeing digital banks making any profit in the foreseeable future.
+For traditional banks, they generally make profits off bill payments, and interests from personal loans and home mortgages.
+For digital banks, they rely on commissions and interests made from consumer lifestyle activities such as shopping, eating out, travelling, and more, which are being suppressed at the moment due to the pandemic lockdowns on a global scale.

 Having said that, JurisTech comes into action as a digital enabler to cater for many rising fintech players and create a financial marketplace for them.
 We provide the essential engine and backend technology that aid them in growth and succession.
 Our solutions such as Juris Access and Juris Origination Management have helped automate and speed many of our clients’ customer processes by sevenfold, enabling them to prioritise their focus on their customers and less on operations.

 To recap, industry 4.0 is seeing a paradigm shift where the average workforce will need to champion skills in automation, digitisation, and information technology to maintain their relevance in the industry.
-In essence, Wai Hun shares five key skills students need to practice if they are to enter into the digital banking space, namely:
+In essence, Wai Hun shared five key skills students need to practise if they are to enter into the digital banking space, namely:

 1) Digital awareness – using new technologies to scale efficiently.